hb-1968/prame-predict/README.md

 | ![FP A3CC](results/uni/heatmaps/FP_TCGA-D3-A3CC-06Z-00-DX1.6C3A3EDF-F69F-4719-B4A7-DC32118051CB.png) | ![FP A5UM](results/uni/heatmaps/FP_TCGA-EB-A5UM-01Z-00-DX1.6F0E5CD6-FE4C-46F9-A095-59CF750A053A.png) |

-**False negatives — HIGH-PRAME slides the model confidently calls LOW.** Attention is pulled toward tissue-architectural artifacts — the margin of a central necrotic cavity in `D3-A3MO`, the edge of a tear in `EE-A3JA` — rather than onto the bulk tumor.
+**False negatives — HIGH-PRAME slides the model confidently calls LOW.** Attention is pulled toward tissue-architectural artifacts: the margin of a central necrotic cavity in `D3-A3MO`, the edge of a tear in `EE-A3JA`, rather than onto the bulk tumor.
 The model is confident *because* no focal tumor-nest pattern is detected; the cellular PRAME-expressing regions exist but are drowned out by the edge/necrosis signal.
 This failure mode suggests a future gain from